In this modern era, it’s good to know how to express sympathy in a condolences email.

 Sympathy Email Etiquette

 The best sympathy email acknowledges the person who died along with the grief of those left behind.
-It expresses sorrow and sympathy, and offers support, help, and comfort.
+It expresses sorrow and sympathy while offering support, help, and comfort.

 When I heard about [name’s] death, my heart immediately went out to you.
 [S]he was a great person, and will be sorely missed.
 My condolences to you and your whole family!

 So it can be difficult to know just what to put in the subject line of your sympathy email.
-We suggest keeping it short, sweet, and to the point.
+I suggest keeping it short, sweet, and to the point.

 Here are some example subject lines: